 Q: What is a PCoIP Zero Client?

-A PC-over-IP (PCoIP) Zero Client is a single-purpose hardware device that can enable access to Amazon WorkSpaces.
+A: A PC-over-IP (PCoIP) Zero Client is a single-purpose hardware device that can enable access to Amazon WorkSpaces.
 Zero Clients include hardware optimization specifically for the PCoIP protocol, and are designed to require very little administration.

 Q: Can I use PCoIP Zero Clients with Amazon WorkSpaces?